cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 - create upload folder: `sudo mkdir $VOL_CKAN_STIRAGE/storage/upload`
 - change file permissions: `sudo chown 900:900 -R $VOL_CKAN_HOME $VOL_CKAN_STORAGE`

-### if while starting ckan you get the error "from osgeo import ogr ImportError: No module named osgeo"
+### Error when Starting CKAN: "from osgeo import ogr ImportError: No module named osgeo"

 This issue also applies to "ImportError: No module named urllib3.contrib" errors or any python module which you know is installed but is not found when starting ckan

 You have re-build ckan after upgrading to a version that uses glad and ogr but have not recreated the docker_ckan_home volume.
 Delete the volume and restart ckan.